Inverse-square law

 Radar energy expands during both the signal transmission and the reflected return, so the inverse square for both paths means that the radar will receive energy according to the inverse fourth power of the range.

 To prevent dilution of energy while propagating a signal, certain methods can be used such as a waveguide, which acts like a canal does for water, or how a gun barrel restricts hot gas expansion to one dimension in order to prevent loss of energy transfer to a bullet.

 Formula

 In mathematical notation the inverse square law can be expressed as an intensity (I) varying as a function of distance (d) from some centre.
-The intensity is proportional (see ∝) to the multiplicative inverse of the square of the distance thus:
+The intensity is proportional (see ∝) to the reciprocal of the square of the distance thus:

-It can also be mathematically expressed as:
+It can also be mathematically expressed as :

 or as the formulation of a constant quantity:

 The divergence of a vector field which is the resultant of radial inverse-square law fields with respect to one or more sources is proportional to the strength of the local sources, and hence zero outside sources.
 Newton's law of universal gravitation follows an inverse-square law, as do the effects of electric, light, sound, and radiation phenomena.